Acanthocereus tetragonus ‘Fairy Castle’

 Fairy Castle Cactus

-Acanthocereus tetragonus ‘Fairy Castles’ is a dwarf, columnar, branching, slow growing cactus with spiny, five-sided, mid-green stems producing numerous smaller offsets.
+Acanthocereus tetragonus ‘Fairy Castle’ is a dwarf, columnar, branching, slow growing cactus with spiny, 5-sided, mid-green stems producing numerous smaller offsets.
 It will reach about 6 feet (1.8 m) tall with great age.
 Nocturnal, white or yellow flowers are rarely produced.

 How to Grow and Care